ArdzukDaniil/FurnetureExtractorProject/README.md

 **https://furniture-product-extractor.onrender.com**

-## Future Work / Potential Improvements

-*   Implement asynchronous processing for scraping to handle slow websites without blocking the user interface.
-*   Enhance the scraper's robustness to handle JavaScript-rendered content.
-*   Expand the training dataset for the NER model to improve accuracy and coverage across more diverse site structures.
-*   Add features to display extracted prices or other relevant product details alongside the names.
-*   Improve UI/UX feedback during processing.

 ## Conclusion

 This project successfully demonstrates a practical approach to extracting specific information (product names) from diverse web sources using a combination of web scraping and a custom spaCy NER model within a Django framework.
 While developed as a Proof of Concept, the core components are scalable and adaptable for further development or different extraction tasks.